 By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Nov 6, 2017)

-Here are some of the reasons why Pembina Pipeline Corporation was selected as one of Alberta's Top Employers (2017):
+Here are some of the reasons why Pembina Pipeline Corporation was selected as one of Canada's Top 100 Employers (2018) and Alberta's Top Employers (2017):

-- Pembina is active in the community, supporting a number of local, national and international charitable organizations each year -- additionally, the company encourages employees to give back to their local communities with matching charitable donations as well as donations to organizations where employees volunteer their time ($500 for every 50 hours volunteered)
+- Pembina is active in the community, supporting a number of local, national and international charitable organizations each year -- the company also encourages employees to give back with matching charitable donations as well as donations to organizations where employees volunteer their time ($500 for every 50 hours volunteered)

 In tough times, Pembina shows it cares

 It's hard to imagine a company more supportive of its employees' charitable giving than Calgary-based Pembina Pipeline Corporation.
 It matches individual employee charitable contributions, with no limit, and donates additional funds to not-for-profits where employees volunteer their own time ? $10 for every hour volunteered up to $500.
 That's on top of time off for corporate volunteering.

 Pembina's giving culture also extends to its local communities.
 Last year, the company boosted its Community Investment giving from $3 million to $3.8 million, a 27-per-cent-increase during a time when demand for social services jumped as plunging crude prices devastated the Alberta energy industry.
 Going forward, Pembina plans to double its community giving in the next two years.